Year 7 admissions

 Applicants are required to sit an entrance test and must achieve the qualifying score in order to be eligible for admission to the school.
 Where the number of eligible applications for admission exceeds the number of places available at the school, places are offered as follows:

-The qualifying score and priority score will be published on the school website and www.birminghamgrammarschools.org prior to the entrance test.
+The qualifying score and priority score will be published on www.birminghamgrammarschools.org prior to the entrance test.

 *The catchment area consists of home addresses that are within the following electoral wards: